 You can access the Internet from a computer, laptop, smart phone, tablet, video game console, smart speaker, and any other device that connects to the Internet.
 Anyone can post information online, so it is important to help your teen think critically about what they read and do online.

 What is e-mail?

-“E-mail” is short for “electronic mail”.
-You can write an e-mail using a mail client (such as Gmail) on your computer or smartphone, and then send it via the internet to be read by other people.
-When e-mail is en route from one computer to another, it’s stored on a computer called a server until the recipient reads the message.
+“E-mail” is short for “electronic mail.”
+You can write an e-mail using an email service (such as Gmail) on your computer or smartphone, and then send it via the internet to be read by other people.
+In regards to email safety, there are a few things to teach your teen to be aware of: